-The SMS should contain a procedure that provides detail on how the health and fitness of rail safety workers is managed.
-The procedure:
+The SMS should contain a procedure that provides details on how the health and fitness of rail safety workers is managed.
+The procedure does not need to include the content of the Standard, but should reference the Standard.
+The procedure should:

-- Does not need to include the content of the Standard, but should reference the Standard; - Should include some written confirmation of the rail safety worker roles within the operations and the category that is applied to each of those roles.
-This may be in the form of a simple table; - Contains references to the risk assessment carried out to determine which categories rail safety workers fall into: - Should describe the process for approving the Health Professionals used by the operator.
-This could be as simple as stating the that operator selects the Health Professionals from the Rail Industry Worker website and has a verbal discussion to confirm that they will undertake health assessments for rail safety workers to the Standard; - Confirms that rail safety workers are not able to commence any type of rail safety work unless they have been certified as Fit for Duty under the Standard for that type of work; - Explains the process for arranging and paying for health assessments; - Describes the process to issue the correct forms to the Health Professional and the rail safety worker; - Describes how the operator will manage triggered or periodic health assessments; - Should described steps that are to be taken for each type of determination received from the heath professional; - Refer to the process and communication that will be applied where a rail safety worker is determined to be Unfit under the Standard; - Should refer to a Health Assessment Register or Database where dates of assessments are recorded and updated.
-An example is included as Appendix A to this module; - Includes details of how health assessment records are recorded and retained; - Include processes for ensuring that rail safety worker contractors are fit for duty in compliance with the standard.
+- > Include written confirmation of the rail safety worker roles within the organisation and the category that is applied to each of those roles.
+This may be in the form of a simple table; - > Contain references to the risk assessment carried out to determine which categories rail safety workers fall into (see Risk Categorisation and Health Assessment Requirements Template); - Describe the process for approving AHPs used by the operator.
+This could be as simple as stating the operator selects the AHP from the AHP Program website and has a discussion to confirm that they will undertake health assessments for rail safety workers according to the Standard; - > Confirm that rail safety workers are not able to commence any type of rail safety work unless they have been certified as Fit for Duty under the Standard for that type of work; - > Explain the process for arranging and paying for health assessments; - > Describe the process to issue the correct forms to the AHP and the rail safety worker, including steps to protect privacy; - > Describe how the operator will manage Periodic Health Assessments, including adequate notice for the worker: - > Describe how the operator will manage Triggered Health Assessments, including requirements for communicating with the worker; - > Describe steps that are to be taken for each type of fitness for duty outcome received from the AHP; - > Refer to the process and communication that will be applied where a rail safety worker is determined to be Unfit for Duty (temporarily or permanently) under the Standard; - > Refer to a Health Assessment Register or Database where dates of assessments are recorded and updated, as well as health assessment outcomes.
+An example is included as Appendix A to this module; - > Include details of how health assessment records are recorded and retained to meet operational and privacy requirements; - > Include processes for ensuring that rail safety worker contractors are Fit for Duty in compliance with the Standard.